PudgyPoppins/caps/README.md

 	* create groups | https://docs.djangoproject.com/en/3.0/ref/contrib/auth/#django.contrib.auth.models.Group
 	* if you're a moderator or nonprofit representative, this'll show up on your user profile
+		* nonprofit representatives are attatched to a nonprofit in a model.
+However, I should still add them all to a group, so that way, I can get who they are, then set their home:main view to their nonprofit.
 	* ### Reporting System
 		* If a nonprofit is flagged true, then send an email with the reason | https://docs.djangoproject.com/en/3.0/topics/email/#send-mass-mail
 			* scratch that... first, add a many to many field of reasons, similar to tags, to nonprofits and networks.
 Then, if they have a reason, it will automatically pop up as flagged in the template view.